wp-plugins/pwebcontact/readme.txt

 = All features =

 * Unlimited number of contact forms can be published at one page.
-* Unlimited number of fields type of: text, name, email, phone, subject, textarea, select list, multiple select list, single checkbox, checkboxes group, radios group, data picker with calendar, password.
+* Unlimited number of fields type of: text, name, email, *phone, subject*, textarea, *select list, multiple select list, single checkbox, checkboxes group, radios group, data picker with calendar, password*.
 * Sort fields with drag-and-drop.
 * Split fields into columns.
-* Each field can have a tooltip and validation rule, can be required or not.
+* Each field can have a *tooltip* and validation rule, can be required or not.
-* Display labels: inline with fields, above or inside.
+* Display labels: above fields, *inline with fields* or *inside*.
-* Display any text or HTML code between fields.
+* *Display any text or HTML code between fields*.
-* Upload files selected with a button or by drag-and-drop, set: size limit, files limit, extension types.
+* *Upload files selected with a button or by drag-and-drop, set: size limit, files limit, extension types.*
-* Attach files directly to email or as links to files stored on server.
+* *Attach files directly to email or as links to files stored on server.*
 * Advanced spam protection without any codes.
-* Multiple email recipients, BCC, reply to email, WordPress Admin as recipient.
+* Multiple email recipients, *BCC*, *reply to email*, WordPress Admin as recipient.
-* Drop-down list of recipients.
+* *Drop-down list of recipients.*
-* Automatically fill in User name and email if is logged in.
+* *Automatically fill in User name and email if is logged in.*
 * Send a copy of email to sender.
-* Select predefined email template, set text or HTML format.
+* Select predefined email template, set text or *HTML* format.
 * Set custom success message and email subject.
-* Ticket system - adds to subject unique date-time based ID or number counter.
+* *Ticket system - adds to subject unique date-time based ID or number counter.*
-* Set custom toggler tab name, display it vertical or horizontal or hide it.
+* *Set custom toggler tab name, display it vertical or horizontal or hide it.*
-* Track User informations: IP address, browser ([requires 3rd-part plugin](http://wordpress.org/plugins/php-browser-detection/)), operating system, screen resolution.
+* *Track User informations: IP address, browser ([requires 3rd-part plugin](http://wordpress.org/plugins/php-browser-detection/)), operating system, screen resolution.*
-* Track page title and URL from which email was sent.
+* *Track page title and URL from which email was sent.*
-* Page redirect to URL after sending email.
+* *Page redirect to URL after sending email.*
-* Google Analytics Tracking Page View or Event after sending email.
+* *Google Analytics Tracking Page View or Event after sending email.*
-* Google AdWords and Microsoft adCenter Conversion Tracking.
+* *Google AdWords and Microsoft adCenter Conversion Tracking.*
+* *Open contact form with menu item.*
 * Open contact form with custom link, image or any HTML code.
-* Preload fields values by URL or link.
+* *Preload fields values by URL or link.*
-* Auto-open on page load, or on scroll, or on exit - when mouse pointer goes above top edge of page (experimental, not always works in IE 7 and 8).
+* *Auto-open on page load, or on scroll, or on exit - when mouse pointer goes above top edge of page (experimental, not always works in IE 7 and 8).*
-* Auto-open limit count - open for first X-times after page refresh and selected event.
+* *Auto-open limit count - open for first X-times after page refresh and selected event.*
-* Auto-open delay - if not opened earlier by user.
+* *Auto-open delay - if not opened earlier by user.*
-* Auto-close delay - if not closed earlier by user.
+* *Auto-close delay - if not closed earlier by user.*

+*Functions written in italic may be limited in a free version*

 == Installation ==